Stairlifts on the screen

 Two and Half Men

 Finally, it is not just British TV shows that have seen the usability of stairlifts, as American sitcom Two and Half Men starring Ashton Kutcher even featured the device.
 As shown in this scene, Kutcher’s character had a stairlift installed to help character Alan when he was getting over a heart attack.
-Sadly, many stairlift users come to using the device through such unfortunate circumstances, but luckily mobility devices such as the stairlift and walk in bath tub can be a huge help in the recovery process and enable people to get on with their everyday lives once more.
+Sadly, many stairlift users come to using the device through such unfortunate circumstances, but luckily mobility devices such as the stairlift and walk in shower or bath tub can be a huge help in the recovery process and enable people to get on with their everyday lives once more.

 Image Credit: Josh Hallett (flickr.com)